7th March 2019

-Security is a well-known benefit of an SSL certificate but it doesn't end there.
-We're here to help you discover the less known advantages of using HTTPS over HTTP, as well as warn you about a number of myths.
+Security is a well-known benefit of an SSL certificate but it doesn’t end there.
+We’re here to help you discover the less known advantages of using HTTPS over HTTP, as well as warn you about certain myths.

 Let’s address the obvious aspect first.
 Security was the sole purpose of implementing SSL certificates.
 Encrypting sensitive data to make it undecipherable is incredibly important, especially with data privacy being a hot topic in recent years.

 As of 2018, Google Chrome and Mozilla Firefox flag sites without an SSL certificate as “not secure”.
 A number of surveys have shown that visitors are less inclined to input their data and as much as 85% of customers won’t make a purchase if they’re not certain their input is processed securely.

 The HTTPS connection provided by an SSL certificate will increase the conversion rate on virtually any site.
 In 2008 Papercheck reported a 30% boost to conversion rates, 87% more registrations and a 13% drop in cart abandonment.

 Considering the strict approach to web security of companies like Google and Mozilla, paired with the increased awareness, there’s a chance your company will see similar – or even better – results.